High times as US seniors join cannabis craze | Malay Mail

 And as social perceptions of the drug change and the stigma associated with it evaporates, Blaser predicts its use as an alternative medicine will become more mainstream.

-Take Kyle Johnson, who recently founded a cannabis club with neighbor Mary Lou Molinaro at their gated retirement community in Brentwood, north of San Francisco.
+Take Kyle Johnson, who recently founded a cannabis club with neighbour Mary Lou Molinaro at their gated retirement community in Brentwood, north of San Francisco.

 “We started the club in March and at the first meeting we had, 160 people showed up and they were worried about letting anyone else know they were using medical cannabis or that they were interested,” said Johnson, who uses cannabis for back pain and insomnia.